ravensgate-tux/hekate-daily-ritual/README.md

 ## 2. 祈りの言葉

-> Hail Hekate, Keeper of the Keys, Goddess of the Crossroads and the Night.
+> Hail Hekate, Keeper of the Keys,
+> Goddess of the Crossroads, of Magic and Transformation.
 > Bless this day with clarity, strength, and protection.
 > May your light guide me through shadow and trial.
 > So mote it be.

 （訳：